zenith391/didot/README.md

     try app.run(allocator, scene);
 }
 ```
-That is where you can see it's not 100% true that zero porting is necessary, if you use some other graphics backend that doesn't accept GLSL, you'll have to rewrite the shaders.

 And to make that into a textured cube, only a few lines are necessary:
 ```zig